orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/validator_registration.md

  - ABI and contract address available on Etherscan.
 For example, on Ropsten testnet the contract may be found [here][2]
  - Registration data

-### Enrollment steps
+### Registration steps

-In order to enroll a Validator with OrbsValidatorsRegistry contract follow these steps:
+In order to register a Validator with OrbsValidatorsRegistry contract follow these steps:

 1. **Verify you are on the correct network** ([Choosing the relevant Ethereum Network](./choosing_the_network.md))
 2. Navigate to *Contracts*, under the *Interact* tab.